daneorie/mpl-tutorial/sequences/README.md

 * Funciton `map` tabulates a new sequence by using the provided map function on the input sequence.

-* Functions `apply` and `applyi` aplies the given function for each position in the given array.
+* Functions `apply` and `applyi` applies the given function for each position in the given array.
 The difference between `apply` and `applyi` is that `applyi` passes the position as argument to the update function.
 Both are implemented as a simple parallel-for loop over the sequence.

 * Function `update` takes an input sequence and a position value pair.
 It first creates a result sequence by copying the input sequence using a `map` and then updates the result sequence at the specified position with the given value.

-* Function `inject` takes a sequence and an updat sequence consisting of index-value pairs, indicating the position and the value of the update respectively.
+* Function `inject` takes a sequence and an update sequence consisting of index-value pairs, indicating the position and the value of the update respectively.
 It then creates a result array by first copying the input array and then applying each update in parallel.